tsvetomir/presentations/intro-to-docker/slides.md

 * It didn't all start with Docker
 * It didn't even start in this century :)
 * Unix has had `chroot` since Forever 🦖
-* FreeBSD 4.0 introduced Jails in Year 2K
+* FreeBSD 4.0 introduced Jails in 2000
 * Linux Containers (LXC) shipped in 2008

 ---